-The Counseling Center at Georgia Southern is where students can go to participate in programs and receive services designed to help them handle day-to-day challenges and encourage their personal growth and development.
+The Georgia Southern Counseling Center is where students can go to participate in programs and receive services designed to help them handle day-to-day challenges and encourage their personal growth and development.

-The Center complements and facilitates the mission of the University by providing services ranging from personal, career, and group counseling to outreach programming, crisis intervention, and academic assistance.
+The Counseling Center complements and facilitates the mission of the University by providing services ranging from individual, relationship, and group counseling to outreach programming, crisis intervention, workshops and open groups, and academic assistance.
 Students get the personal assistance they need in a welcoming and comfortable atmosphere.

-The Counseling Center is staffed by full-time psychologists and counselors who provide services on an individual and group basis at no additional cost to students enrolled full time at Georgia Southern.
+The Counseling Center is staffed by mental health providers at no additional cost to students enrolled at Georgia Southern.